chenyang03/CrossOSN-dataset/README.md

 He has uploaded a photo photo.
 He is not a superuser of Foursquare.
 He has linked Facebook and Twitter accounts.
 He is an early user.
 Finally, his location is New York, NY.

-* [graph.tar.gz](https://drive.google.com/open?id=1N8nd3_vzIGR89XWprJ8jovB4VprCtMKl): the follower lists of all Foursquare users
+* [graph.tar.gz](https://drive.google.com/open?id=1N8nd3_vzIGR89XWprJ8jovB4VprCtMKl): the following lists of all Foursquare users

-Each line in ``Foursquare_Graph.txt``, extracted from graph.tar.gz starts with an anonymized user ID and the number of her followers, then followed by a list of anonymized IDs of her followers.
+Each line in ``Foursquare_Graph.txt``, extracted from graph.tar.gz starts with an anonymized user ID and the number of her followings, then followed by a list of anonymized IDs of her followings.

 For example: